Pope’s lament: Icy winds of war buffet humanity at Christmas | Times Leader

 Click here to subscribe today or Login.

-VATICAN CITY (AP) — Pope Francis used his Christmas message Sunday to lament the “icy winds of war” buffeting humanity and to make an impassioned plea for an immediate end to the , a 10-month-old conflict he decried as “senseless.”
+VATICAN CITY — Pope Francis used his Christmas message Sunday to lament the “icy winds of war” buffeting humanity and to make an impassioned plea for an immediate end to the fighting in Ukraine, a 10-month-old conflict he decried as “senseless.”

-At noon local time, Francis delivered the traditional “Urbi et Orbi” (Latin for “‘to the city and to the world”) speech from the central balcony of St. Peter’s Basilica.
+At noon in Rome, Francis delivered the traditional “Urbi et Orbi” (Latin for “‘to the city and to the world”) speech from the central balcony of St. Peter’s Basilica.

-Tens of thousands of tourists, pilgrims and residents of Rome crowded into St. Peter’s Square to listen to the pontiff and to receive his blessing.
+On a sunny day, with the midday temperature reaching nearly 60 Fahrenheit — warm for a Roman winter — some 70,000 tourists, pilgrims and residents of the city packed St. Peter’s Square to listen to the pontiff and to receive his blessing.

-Francis also cited long-running conflicts in the Middle East, including in , “where in recent months violence and confrontations have increased, bringing death and injury in their wake.”
-In addition, he prayed for a lasting truce in Yemen and for reconciliation in Iran and Myanmar.
+Francis also cited long-running conflicts in the Middle East, including in the Holy Land, “where in recent months violence and confrontations have increased, bringing death and injury in their wake.”
+In addition, he prayed for a lasting truce in Yemen and for reconciliation in Iran and Myanmar, and cited violence and conflicts in Africa’s Sahel region.

 He lamented that on Christmas, the “path of peace” is blocked by social forces that include “attachment to power and money, pride, hypocrisy, falsehood.”